gnu-octave/bootstrap/README.md

  `pkg load statistics-resampling`

  MATLAB users can conveniently install the package functions as a toolbox by double-clicking the 'statistics-resampling.mltbx' file in the matlab subdirectory.
 The toolbox installed in this way can be disabled or uninstalled via MATLAB's Add-On manager.
-Currently, MEX files are included with the toolbox installation in Windows (32- or 64-bit), MacOS (Intel 64-bit) and Linux (64-bit).
+Currently, MEX files are included with the toolbox installation for Windows (32- or 64-bit), MacOS (Intel 64-bit) and Linux (64-bit).
 Without the MEX files, all functionality of the package is available, but some of the functions run slower.

 ### Usage